Dental abscesses: What are they and how can they be avoided?

 What should I do if I think I have an abscess?

 If you think you’re suffering from an abscess, then do see your dentist as soon as possible.
 This is because if left untreated, abscesses can continue to worsen.
 The infection could spread and cause you to feel unwell.
-So it’s best to seek out a dental professional as soon as possible.
+So, seeking a dental professional as soon as possible is best.

-But if your dentist is unavailable then try another one – you can call 111 to speak to someone who can give you a list of dental clinics in your area, if necessary.
+But if your dentist is unavailable, try another one – you can call 111 to speak to someone who can give you a list of dental clinics in your area, if necessary.
 While you wait for the appointment, you can take ibuprofen or paracetamol to relieve the pain.

 But if your pain is severe or if you’re having serious symptoms, then go to your local hospital’s A&E department.
-They should see you quickly and make sure your abscess is taken care of.
+They should see you quickly and ensure your abscess is resolved.

 Finally, don’t make an appointment with your GP as they won’t be able to do much – a dental professional is needed to cure an abscess, not a general doctor.